 Superimposition-based AR either partially or fully replaces the original view of an object with a newly augmented view of that same object.
 For example, an app could allow a user to see what a piece of furniture would look like in their room by superimposing a 3D model of the furniture onto the camera feed.

-The continued development in AI and financial analysis tools also inspires new ways AR can be used for data visualization and decision-making in complex fields.
 Explore Virtual Reality Explained to understand its immersive counterpart, or jump to AR vs. VR for a direct comparison.